Ronanc20/Multi-Class-Image-Classification-CNN/README.md

 ## Dataset

 CIFAR-10 consists of random images from 10 different classes as shown in the image below.
 This dataset consists of 60000 32x32 colour images, with 6000 images per class.
 There are 50000 training images and 10000 test images.
-The data can be read directly from the keras.datasets library and is relatively clean with no missing values and an even class distribution accross training and test sets.
-As a result, this project was more focused on the model architecture side of things with relativly simple data preprocessing compared to other datasets.
+The data can be read directly from the keras.datasets library and is relatively clean with no missing values and an even class distribution across training and test sets.
+As a result, this project was more focused on the model architecture side of things with relatively simple data preprocessing compared to other datasets.

 ![alt text](https://github.com/Ronanc20/Multi-Class-Image-Classification-CNN/blob/main/cifar10_image.PNG?raw=true)